pinnaculum/galacteek/galacteek/docs/manual/en/html/_sources/settings.rst.txt

 The **IPNS over pubsub** setting enables the publishing of IPNS records over pubsub.
 This is an experimental feature.

+Checking the **Filestore** setting will enable the use of the IPFS filestore system when importing content from the filemanager.
+Using this feature means you can add content to IPFS without duplicating the content in the IPFS datastore.

 **Note**: switching from a local to custom daemon (or vice versa) will make you lose access to the content that you might have published using the previous settings, so use with care.
 Use separate *application profiles* with the